 3.1 General technical assistance.
-The Coordinator will offer small-scale technical assistance on an as-needed basis to member municipalities on topics related to MetroCommon goals and objectives.
+The Coordinators will offer small-scale technical assistance on an as-needed basis to member municipalities on topics related to MetroCommon goals and objectives.
 Support may include data collection and analysis, assistance with proposal writing, and collaborative project development.
-The Coordinator will prioritize assistance for projects that advance subregional development and preservation priorities identified through the NSPC Priority Mapping Project.
-The Coordinator will also aim to connect member municipalities with funding and technical assistance programs administered by MAPC and work with communities to develop and/or undertake projects that may be funded through a combination of MAPC and municipal resources.
+The Coordinators will prioritize assistance for projects that advance equity, subregional development, and preservation priorities identified through the NSPC Priority Mapping Project.
+The Coordinators will also aim to connect member municipalities with funding and technical assistance programs administered by MAPC and work with communities to develop and/or undertake projects that may be funded through a combination of MAPC and municipal resources.
+The Coordinators will also connect member municipalities with the work MAPC is doing and can support with post-project implementation questions.